-You can serve this bread with chickpea or chole curry.
+You can serve this bread with Amritsari chole for best combination.
 You can also serve it with peas or matar curry.
 Chole kulcha and matar kulcha are most loved popular combinations.

 This stuffed kulcha tastes best even with raita or plain curd or spiced curd.
 Toddlers and kids will love this kulcha with some curd.